membrane-io/docs/README.md

 ### `public`

 This is for small, raw assets to be bundled with the deployed site with no transformations.
 Avoid adding images here.
-This is for mimimal assets that we want included in the bundle.
+This is for minimal assets that we want included in the bundle.

 ### `src/assets`